 - 1 cup all-purpose flour

 - 2 tablespoons butter, melted

-- Measure all crepe ingredients into a blender; blend for 30 seconds.
+Measure all crepe ingredients and place into a blender; blend for 30 seconds.
 Scrape down sides.
 Blend for 15 seconds more.
 Cover and let sit for 30 minutes.
 (This helps the flour absorb more of the liquids.)
-Heat crepe pan (or use a well-seasoned cast-iron skillet).
-Lightly grease.

-- Measure about 1/4 cup batter into pan.
-Tilt pan to spread batter.
-Once crepe has lots of little bubbles, loosen edges with spatula and flip crepe over.
-The second side cooks quickly, so after about 15 seconds, slide crepe from pan to plate.
+Measure about 1/4 cup batter into the pan.
+Tilt the pan to spread the batter.
+Once the crepe has lots of little bubbles, loosen the edges with a spatula and turn the crepe over.
+The second side cooks quickly, so after about 15 seconds, slide the crepe from the pan to a plate.
 Repeat with remaining batter (yield: about 20 crepes).

 Lemon Biscotti With Lemon Drizzle